PulsarHRI/pulsarhri.github.io/docs/python_api/example_advanced_features.md

 ```

-### Reads back parameters
+## Read back parameters

 This will read back the current configuration from the actuator.
-In this case, the get_parameters method takes a list of parameters instead of a dictionary.
+In this case, the `get_parameters` method takes a list of parameters instead of a dictionary.
 You can also use `get_parameters_all()` to read all parameters at once.

 ```py
 params = actuator.get_parameters([